Aliorpse/mcutils/README.md

 }
 ```

-To reduce package size, in some regions (e.g. China), default SRV reslove implementation may be unavailable.
+To reduce package size, in some regions (e.g. China), default SRV resolve implementation may be unavailable.
 You can change `McUtilsConfig.dns.srvResolver`.

 ### Get Player Profile (Java Edition Only)